vega/altair/doc/user_guide/interactions.rst

 ^^^^^^^^^^^^^^

 Widgets are HTML input elements, such as drop-downs, sliders, radio buttons, and search boxes.
+There are a three strategies for how variable and selection parameters can be used together with widgets: data-driven lookups, data-driven comparisons, and logic-driven comparisons.

-Data-Driven Widgets
+Data-Driven Lookups
 -------------------

-Data-driven widgets use the active value(s) of the widget to look up matching points with matching values in the chart's dataset.
+Data-driven lookups use the active value(s) of the widget together with a ``selection`` parameter to look up points with matching values in the chart's dataset.
+For example,
-For example, we can establish a binding between an input widget and a point selection to filter the data as in the example below where a drop-down is used to highlight cars from a specific ``Origin``:
+we can establish a binding between an input widget and a point selection to filter the data as in the example below where a drop-down is used to highlight cars of a specific ``Origin``:

 .. altair-plot::